gffletch/tt_xdomain/DESIGN-NOTES.md

 `draft-fletcher-transaction-token-chaining-profile`, while future
 headings will reuse those same numbers for versions of `draft-fletcher-oauth-txn-token-chaining-profile`.
 Any heading naming a bare version number is therefore unsafe on its own.

-The Document History section carries a note identifying which document the pre-rename entries belong to; keep that note, and qualify future headings by name rather than letting the two sequences collide.
+**Pending:** the Document History section has not yet been restructured for this.
+Its `Since Draft 00` / `01` / `02` headings still carry bare numbers referring to the pre-rename document.
+The section is to be hand-edited once the new name is published, to identify which document those entries belong to and to qualify headings by name so the two sequences do not collide.

 ---